Unredeemed Gift Cards Accounting: A Complete Guide

 Gift card accounting, particularly handling breakage (unredeemed gift cards), can be complex.
 ASC 606, the revenue recognition standard, offers guidance.
 This standard requires recognizing breakage revenue gradually.
 Use historical redemption rates to estimate the unused gift card balance.
 This estimate becomes revenue over time, usually aligned with the expected gift card usage period.
 The Journal of Accountancy provides further details on ASC 606 and its impact on gift card accounting.
 Complying with ASC 606 ensures accurate revenue and liability reflection on your financial statements, which is critical for sound decision-making and maintaining investor trust.
 For high-volume gift card transactions, automating this process can save time and reduce errors.
 Explore automated solutions to streamline your gift card accounting and ensure compliance.
 Schedule a demo with HubiFi to learn how our automated revenue recognition solutions can simplify your gift card accounting and ensure compliance with ASC 606.

-What is Breakage & How to Account for It
+Breakage: What It Is and How to Account for It

 Gift cards are a popular way to drive sales, but not every gift card gets redeemed.
 This leads to a unique accounting treatment known as breakage.
 Let's explore what breakage is and how to handle it correctly.